Liugaga-vvv/scenarios/numpy/challenge-the-powerful-numpy-einsum-function/step2.md

 ## TODO

-Write a function `trace(A)` that computes the trace of a matrix using Numpy's einsum function.
+1. Write a function `trace(A)` that computes the trace of a matrix using Numpy's einsum function.
+2. Completing `trace.py`

 ```python
 import numpy as np